tlonny/lonnymq/README.md

 ## Deadlocks

 If all queue actions are isolated to their own transaction, there is zero risk of deadlocks occurring.
-That being said, it is *possible* to safely bulk-perform the following actions within a single transaction if we ensure they are performed in a consistent lexicographical ordering with respect to channel name:
+That being said, it is *possible* to safely bulk-perform the following actions within a single transaction if we ensure they are performed in a consistent ordering with respect to the target channel name:

 - Message create
 - Channel policy set